JolijnFriederichs/HelloWorld/README.md

 # HelloWorld
-Here lives the startproject of the Hello World workshop.
+Here you can find the starterproject from the workshop, the finished project and some extra documentation.